Daniel Pineda (fighter)

-Daniel Pineda (born August 6, 1985) is an American mixed martial artist who competes in the Featherweight division of the Ultimate Fighting Championship.
-A professional competitor since 2007, he has also competed for the Professional Fighters League, Bellator, and EliteXC.
+Daniel Pineda (born August 6, 1985) is an American former mixed martial artist who competed in the Featherweight division of the Ultimate Fighting Championship.
+A professional from 2007 to 2024, he also competed for the Professional Fighters League, Bellator, and EliteXC.

 Background

 Born in Dallas and raised in Waller, Texas, Pineda wrestled in high school for three years before he began training in mixed martial arts at 21.

 Mixed martial arts career

 Legacy Fighting Championship

 Pineda was the Featherweight Champion of Legacy Fighting Championship.
 None of his fights with Legacy went to decision with notable wins over fighters such as WEC veteran Frank Gomez.
 Pineda's fights with Legacy Fighting Championships were always exciting and his last fight with Legacy Fighting Championships before he went to the UFC ended in a TKO by spinning backfist at Legacy Fighting Championships 9.

 Ultimate Fighting Championship

 In early January 2012, it was announced that Pineda had been signed to the UFC.

 He made his debut on January 20, 2012, at UFC on FX: Guillard vs. Miller against fellow UFC newcomer Pat Schilling.
 Pineda won the fight via submission in the first round.

 Pineda faced Mackens Semerzier on March 3, 2012, at UFC on FX 2, replacing an injured Robbie Peralta.
 He won the fight via triangle armbar in the first round.

 Pineda faced Mike Brown on May 26, 2012, at UFC 146.
 Pineda lost the bout via unanimous decision.

 Pineda faced Antonio Carvalho on July 21, 2012, at UFC 149, replacing an injured George Roop.
 Pineda lost the fight after he was knocked out for the first time in his professional MMA career.

 Pineda returned after a layoff to face Justin Lawrence on April 13, 2013, at The Ultimate Fighter 17 Finale.
 Pineda won the fight via submission in the first round, earning Submission of the Night honors for his performance.

 Pineda faced Diego Brandão on August 17, 2013, at UFC Fight Night 26 He lost the back-and-forth fight via unanimous decision.

 Pineda faced Robert Whiteford on March 15, 2014, at UFC 171.
-He lost the fight via unanimous decision, and was subsequently was released from the UFC.
+He lost the fight via unanimous decision, and was subsequently released from the UFC.